mezzio/mezzio-authentication-oauth2/docs/book/v1/grant/auth_code.md

 - `response_type` = code.
 - `client_id` with the client identifer.
-- `redirect_uri` with the URI to which to redirect the client following successful authorization.
+- `redirect_uri` with the absolute URI to which to redirect the client following successful authorization.
 This parameter is optional, but if it is not sent, the user will be redirected to a default location on completion.
 - `scope` with a space-delimited list of requested scope permissions.